Hartwall – Production strategy simulation

 Background

-Hartwall is Finland’s largest beer an soft drink producer and it has production plants in Helsinki, Lahti, Karijoki and Tornio.
-In 1999 the companys’ total production was 1045 million litres.
-In 2002 the whole production of Helsinki is to be moved to Lahti.
-Centralising the production with current methods would require expansion of the storing capacity in Lahti.
+Hartwall is Finland’s largest beer an soft drink producer and it has production plants in Lahti and Karijoki.
+Hartwall is part of danish multinational company: Royal Unibrew.
+The whole production of Helsinki was moved to Lahti.
+Centralising the production with current methods required expansion of the storing capacity in Lahti.
+A simulation was conducted which indicated the needed storage sizes depending on the production strategy.

 The assignment and the results